bc-anaisabel/meta_analysis_climate_restor/README.md

-# Does climate deviation from the past can predict if restoration of terrestrial ecosystems will be succesful?
+# Does climate deviation from the past can predict if restoration of terrestrial ecosystems will be successful?

 Summary: In this study I want to analyze if climate deviation has an effect in the restoration of terrestrial ecosystems.
+If climate variables have deviated considerably compared to its ‘climate normal’ values in a restoration site, the conditions for successful restoration might not exist in the same way as before.
+Consideration of past climatic conditions could provide greater insight into what makes restoration successful and improve restoration practices across different environmental conditions and locations.

 ## 1. Intro